StackExchange/dnscontrol/cmd/convertzone/README.md

 # convertzone -- Converts a standard DNS zonefile into tsv, pretty, or DSL

+This is a crude hack we put together to read a BIND-style zonefile and output a draft DNSControl dnsconfig.js file.
+It does about 90% of the work, but it isn't complete.

 ## Building the software

 Build the software and install in your personal bin: